-6.9 We have therefore concluded that Councillor Cunnington was acting in his official capacity and is therefore subject to the Code of Conduct.
+6.9 Our view is therefore that Councillor Cunnington was acting in an official capacity and was subject to the Code of Conduct.

 Respect

 6.10 The definition of Respect in the Code is set out above in paragraph 3.5.
 We have considered the Local Government Association Guidance (LGA Guidance) and relevant case law below.